liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/06-modularizing-plugins/07-optimizing-upgrade-processes.markdown

 # Optimizing Upgrade Processes [](id=optimizing-upgrade-processes)

 When you make changes to your app that affect its database, you can use an *upgrade process* to upgrade any existing data to the new database schema.
-When migrating your app from Liferay Portal 6 to @product-ver@, you must also migrate your app's upgrade processes.
+When upgrading your app from Liferay Portal 6 to @product-ver@, you must also update your app's upgrade process.
 How you do this depends on your app's development framework.
-If you're migrating your Liferay Portal 6 app to a traditional WAR, then you don't need to do anything special; you can copy your existing upgrade process into your new app and it will run without any changes required.
-If you're modularizing your app for @product-ver@, however, then you must migrate your upgrade processes to use @product-ver@'s new upgrade process framework.
+If your Liferay Portal 6 app is a traditional WAR, then you don't need to do anything special; you can use your existing upgrade process and it will run without requiring any changes.
+If you're modularizing your app for
+@product-ver@, however, then you must migrate your upgrade process to use
+@product-ver@'s new upgrade process framework.
+In the new framework, you orchestrate the app's upgrade steps from a single class--Liferay Portal 6 used multiple classes.
+Managing the steps from this one class is straightforward.
-This tutorial shows you how to do this.
+This tutorial shows you how to migrate to the new framework.

 Before beginning, make sure you know how to create an upgrade process that uses the new framework.